arcanemachine/hetzner-dns-tools/README.md

 ## How to Use This Library

 **Note:** This library allows indirect lookups to be performed by domain name or other parameters, which will result in multiple requests being issued.
 To decrease the run time, use zone IDs and record IDs whenever possible.
-(Hetzner's DNS API can be slow sometimes...
-I regularly see response times of 5+ seconds for a single request)

 ### In a Bash prompt